Kerma0/Pryv-First-App/README.md

 ## Config

-You can chose the pryv/register from url using one of the format below:
+You can chose the pryv/register domain from url using one of the format below:
   * url/?pryv-reg={custom pryv domain} (example: pryv.io).
   * url/?pryv-reg={custom register domain} (example: reg.pryv.io).